webspam/hdtSMP64/README.md

 + It's not possible to refer to bones in facegen data that aren't used explicitly by at least one mesh.
 Most HDT hairs won't work as non-wig hair on NPCs without altering constraints.
 Probably possible but annoying to fix.
++ Physics enabled hair colours are sometimes wrong.
+This appears to happen there are two NPCs nearby using the same hair model.
-+ Probably any open bug listed on Nexus that isn't resolved in changes, above.
++ Probably any open bug listed on Nexus tha t isn't resolved in changes, above.
 This list only contains issues I have personally observed.

 ## Build Instructions

-Requires Visual Studio 2019 (Community Edition is fine)
+Requires Visual Studio 2019 (Community Edition is fine) and CUDA Toolkit (10.2 is known to work).

 1) Download the clean skse64 source from [skse's website](http://skse.silverlock.org/)
 2) Extract or clone this repository into the skse64 folder of the source.
 You can safely delete skse64_loader, skse64_steam_loader, skse64_loader_common, and the skse64 solution.